 KAREN O'TOOLE – 1998 FELLOW

-Karen is the author of The Writer and the Quail, The Really Red Rabbit, and Orphans of Katrina: Inside the World’s Biggest Animal Rescue.
+Karen is author of the books The Writer and the Quail, The Really Red Rabbit, and Orphans of Katrina: Inside the World’s Biggest Animal Rescue.

 DEBORAH PRYOR – 1989 FELLOW

-Briar Patch, from Deborah’s Nicholl entry script, premiered at the Slamdance Film Festival.
-Its DVD release has been retitled Plain Dirty.
+Briar Patch, aka Plain Dirty, from Deborah’s Nicholl entry script, premiered at the Slamdance Film Festival.
 She also wrote the short Angelmaker.

 MIKE RICH – 1998 FELLOW